by-student-2017/Phase-field/README.md

 - The Phase-field method code shown here is written exactly as in the textbook, so it is easier to understand than the DVXalpha method SCAT, FLAPW method as represented by WIEN2k, and KKR method codes such as Akai-KKR.
 The Phase-field method code is also suitable for learning coding techniques.
 - Undeveloped: 3D dendrite growth, effects of oxygen defects in PbTiO3, crystal growth dependence on plane orientation, etc.

+- Biner_lab_inl is a C-language, GPU-compatible version of the textbook code by Dr. Biner
+- Koyama_lab_nu is a textbook code by Dr. Koyama that reads parameters from the text

+- dynamic memory is dynamic memory allocation that allows calculations of 4 GB or more (i.e. allows calculations of large systems)
+- static memory is static memory allocation that allows calculations of less than 4 GB (only small systems can be calculated, but the calculation speed is slightly faster)

 ## Installation
 1. (open Linux. e.g., Ubuntu or WSL(windows))
 2. cd $HOME